 You might even discover that your agent doesn’t understand your needs as well as you thought, or won’t take you to see “FSBO” (for sale by owner) listings, in which case you’ll definitely want to be proactive during this process.

-A Few Reasons to Hire an Attorney to Help With Buying a New Home
+A Few Reasons to Hire an Real Estate Attorney to Help With Buying a New Home

-When buying a home in Florida you are not required to hire an attorney.
+When buying a home in Florida you are not required to hire a real estate attorney.
 By now, real estate transactions are so standardized that most people in your state will use the exact same purchase contract (usually prepared by the state real estate agent’s association), just filling in a few blanks.

 However, legal issues might arise that your real estate agent can’t answer.
 In that case, you’ll need an attorney’s help.
 Although good agents know a lot about the negotiating and contracting part of the process, they can’t make judgments on legal questions.